Retatrutide Phase 3 TRIUMPH Program: Trial Tracker & Readout Schedule

 Phase 2 data in the T2D subgroup showed a 1.9% reduction in HbA1c alongside substantial weight loss, indicating dual benefit in metabolic parameters.
 TRIUMPH-2 results are expected in 2026 and will be critical for a potential diabetes-plus-obesity label.

-TRIUMPH-3: Cardiovascular Outcomes
+TRIUMPH-3: Cardiovascular & Renal Outcomes

 TRIUMPH-3 is a cardiovascular outcomes trial (CVOT) enrolling participants with obesity and established cardiovascular disease.
 This trial is designed to demonstrate that retatrutide reduces major adverse cardiovascular events (MACE) — a requirement that has become standard for the obesity drug class following semaglutide’s SELECT trial results.
+High-sensitivity C-reactive protein is also being measured in TRIUMPH-3 as a biomarker for inflammation and cardiovascular risk reduction.

 TRIUMPH-6: Weight Maintenance

 TRIUMPH-6 addresses a critical question for any obesity drug: what happens when treatment is discontinued or reduced?
 The trial evaluates weight maintenance strategies, including dose reduction and treatment withdrawal.
+Specifically, it is assessing the effectiveness of a maintenance dose and the identification of a target dose to sustain weight loss over time, considering both clinical tolerability and long-term management.

 Phase 2 Data: What We Already Know